Obesity in Canada

 Obesity is a growing health concern in Canada, which is "expected to surpass (Note: Based on data from "the 2004 Canadian Community Health Survey: Nutrition, the 1978/79 Canada Health Survey and the 1986 to 1992 Canadian Heart Health Surveys") smoking as the leading cause of preventable morbidity and mortality" and represents a burden (Note: "The direct costs were extracted from the National Health Expenditure Database and allocated to each comorbidity using weights principally from the Economic Burden of Illness in Canada.
 The study showed that the total direct costs attributable to overweight and obesity in Canada were $6.0 billion in 2006, with 48% attributable to obesity.") of Can$3.96 (US$3.04/€2.75) billion on the Canadian economy each year."

 Obesity rate

 Public Health of Canada has reported that in 2017, 64% of Canadians over the age of 18 are overweight or obese, and about 30% of children aged 5–17 are overweight or obese.
 An independent study in the same year by Renew Bariatrics, a bariatric center for obesity treatment in the United States and Canada, reports 650 million adults and 135 million children and adolescents as obese worldwide.
 Studies suggest that if Canada invests $4.2 billion in treatment for obesity, the obesity rate could be significantly reduced to 29%.
 In children, obesity has substantially increased between 1978 and 2017, with obesity rates in children increasing from 23% to 30%.

 As of 2016, 16% of British Columbians are obese, making it the province with the lowest rate of obesity in Canada.
 The Northwest Territories have the highest obesity rate, at 33.7%.

-Lack of aid

-Although obesity is a treatable disease, there are a very few programs and resources available to Canadians that can help treat it.
-As of 2017, according to Obesity Canada, out of 80,544 physicians, only 40 are certified through the American Board of Obesity Medicine, with proper training to provide aid with weight management and obesity.
-Only 9 out of the 10 provinces in Canada perform bariatric surgery, and only 114 surgeons and 33 centers provide this service, making only 1 out of 183 Canadian adults eligible for it.
-Anti-obesity medication is not available for more than 80% of Canada's population, because of the limited access to private drug benefit plans.
-In result of these limitations, support for cognitive behavioral therapy, and mental health support is also limited.